 - Includes all living and nonliving things.

-- Unlike ecosystem, there need not be any necessary interaction between them.
+- Unlike ecosystems, there need not be any necessary interaction between them.

-Introduction of pollutants, organic molecules, or other hazardous substances into earth’s atmosphere.
+Introduction of pollutants, organic molecules, or other hazardous substances into the earth’s atmosphere.

 a) Natural – forest fire, dust storms, and volcanic activity

 b) Man-made – power plants, homes, industries, oil refineries, and transportation

 To know more about Air Pollution, visit here.

 The ozone layer protects the earth from the sun’s ultraviolet (UV) radiation.
 CFCs released into the atmosphere react chemically with ozone molecules and are depleting the layer.

 For More Information On Ozone Layer Depletion, Watch The Video Below:

 - Involves all the activities and actions required to manage waste from its inception to its final disposal.